mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

-Instead of the main Pitch shifter for each deck player, which has a limited range (only 7 semitones up and down in musical terms, which means not even an octave), the independent Pitch shift effect offers to work in the range of + 2 octaves (+ 24 semitones) and - 2 octaves (-24 semitones).
+Instead of the main Pitch shifter for each deck player, which has a limited range (only 7 semitones up and down in musical terms, which means not even an octave), the independent Pitch shift effect offers to work in the range of ± 2 octaves (± 24 semitones).
 The pitch shift effect has the following options:

 * Pitch knob
 * Range knob